Human rights in Tanzania: Refugees from Burundi

 After a February 2012 meeting among Tanzania, Burundi, and the United Nations High Commissioner for Refugees (UNHCR), the decision was made to close the Mtabila camp – home to approximately 38,000 Burundian refugees – on 31 December 2012.
-Tanzania refused to grant citizenship to any of these refugees after having done so for 162,000 Burundian refugees in 2010.
+Tanzania refused to grant citizenship to any of these refugees after having done so for around 160,000 Burundian refugees in 2010.

 Following a detailed questionnaire conducted by UNHCR and Tanzanian officials in December 2011, 33,708 refugees in Mtabila were found to be "not in need of international protection" and those who "are unwilling, without justifiable grounds, to return to Burundi, will find themselves liable to be dealt with under relevant Tanzanian laws, including those for immigration control and management".
 In August 2012, based on screening interviews conducted with UNHCR, only 2,715 of the refugees were determined to remain entitled to refugee status.
 In November 2012, the UNHCR reported that around 1,000 people per day were being assisted to voluntarily return to Burundi.

 Between October 2019 and August 2020, Tanzanian authorities and intelligence services soberly torture and abused at least 18 Burundian refugees and asylum seekers.
 After the president Pierre Nkurunziza’s decision to run for a disputed third term in 2015, more than 1.5 lakh Burundian refugees live in camps in Tanzania to avoid violence in Burundi.